 - scancel 183 # Cancel an existing job, where 183 is the job number retrieved by the squeue command.

 - sinfo -o %G,%N,%P # Get info on GPUs available, the nodelist they are on and the partition to use.

 - sinfo # Get info on compute resources.

-# Open a browser on the user’s local machine using 127.0.0.1:8881 along with the token provided in the previous step.
+Open a browser on the user’s local machine using the string containing “127.0.0.1:” displayed by the jupyter-notebook command in the previous step.
 It will look similar to the following link.

 Graphite CPU Environment

-A CPU environment is under development for Graphite.
+A CPU-only environment is available for Graphite.
 More information can be found here: Graphite CPU MPI Environment